 How Is A Dry Beer Brewed?

 Now you might be wondering, how is a dry beer brewed?
 Well, there’s a special brewing process that takes place for dry beer to be created.
-Once the beer is brewed, the yeast breaks down sugars in the wort, leaving the alcohol component and CO2.
-Any sugars that are not broken down in the process give the beer its sweet flavor.
+Once brewed, the yeast eats the sugars in the mixture, creating the alcohol and CO2.
+The residual sugars left in the wort give the beer its sweet flavor.

 There are a few different ways you can brew dry beer.
 Let’s take a closer look at them now!